-- Above all, student clinicians and clinical supervisors are expected to uphold the ASHA Code of Ethics in all interactions.
-Failure to do so may result in clinic grade deductions or expulsion from the program. - Families recognize student clinicians as professionals in training.
+Above all, student clinicians and clinical supervisors are expected to uphold the ASHA Code of Ethics in all interactions.
+Failure to do so may result in clinic grade deductions or expulsion from the program.

+- Families recognize student clinicians as professionals in training.
 Students must not misrepresent or over-represent qualifications.
-Students who engage in unsupervised or otherwise unauthorized practice unrelated to their clinical practicum or clinical coursework may be referred to the Illinois Department of Professional Regulation for possible disciplinary action. - Students must not accept gifts with significant monetary value from clients; anything over a token of gratitude (approximate value under \$20) cannot be accepted. - Student clinicians may provide paid childcare services for clients, but you may not provide intervention, even informally, because direct supervision is not possible. - Student clinicians should not share their personal phone number or communicate via social networking sites with clients or clients' families.
+Students who engage in unsupervised or otherwise unauthorized practice unrelated to their clinical practicum or clinical coursework may be referred to the Illinois Department of Professional Regulation for possible disciplinary action. - Students must not accept gifts with significant monetary value from clients; anything over a token of gratitude (approximate value under \$20) cannot be accepted. - Student clinicians may provide paid childcare services for clients, but you may not provide intervention, even informally, because direct supervision is not possible.
+Students should not provide childcare services to a client they are actively working with at the time.

+• Student clinicians should not share their personal phone number or communicate via social networking sites with clients or clients' families.